Proactive InterferenceEarly years students in blue jumpers and white polos engaging with learning stations, focusing on building block activities

 Practising can be used to make sure that the information stays in long-term memory and improves recollection and learning performance.

-This means that while overlearning can be helpful in retaining information, it's important also to give your short-term memory time to rest and process the information in order to maintain a healthy balance.
+This means that while overlearning can be helpful in retaining information, also to give your short-term memory time to rest and process the information in order to maintain a healthy balance.

 Proactive interference psychology